wp-plugins/a3-responsive-slider/readme.txt

 == Changelog ==

+= 1.1.3 - 2015/01/10 =
+* Tweak - Fix Slider skins first load UI when Dynamic height is activated for a skin
+* Tweak - Skin .css only load for the slider it is attached to and only load on urls where slider is embed or in widget - like js assets
+* Tweak - Edit for full compatibility with a3 Lazy Load.
+Only load skin when it comes into the view port like content
+* Tweak - Update Plugins description to include install a3 Lazy Load recommendation.
+* Dev - Convert Sass Global .less to simplify compiling style sheet edits.
+* Fix - Show the new plugin version on the Core Update page.
+Feature stopped working with WordPress version 4.1
+* Fix - Sass compile path not saving on windows xampp.

 = 1.1.2 - 2015/01/06 =
 * Tweak - Only load plugin assets on post and page where slider is embedded by shortcode or as a widget.
 * Tweak - Only load assets on page that are required for slider effects - not all plugin js assets.